Hilzu/create-ts-node/README.md

 A `Dockerfile` is included in the project to build a Docker image.
 It is based on the official Node.js image and follows the [best practices][docker-node-best-practices] for Node.js Docker images.
+You can build the image with `npm run docker:build` and run it with `npm run docker:run`.
+These scripts provide a quick way to test the application in a container.

 ## Having issues?